 Chinese automaker based in Hangzhou.
 Parent company of Volvo Cars, Polestar, Lotus, Proton, and Lynk & Co.
 Own-brand electric models sell under the Galaxy sub-brand; Zeekr is the premium EV arm.

 Zhejiang Geely Holding Group is headquartered in Hangzhou, China, and is one of the largest privately-owned automakers in the country.
 Founded in 1986 as a refrigerator manufacturer, it entered the auto industry in 1997.
-Key acquisitions: Volvo Cars (2010, from Ford), Proton and Lotus (2017), and a 50% stake in smart (JV with Mercedes-Benz, 2019).
+Key acquisitions: Volvo Cars (2010, from Ford), a 49.9% stake in Malaysia’s Proton and a controlling stake in Lotus (both 2017), and a 50% stake in smart (JV with Mercedes-Benz, 2019).

 Geely’s current EV and PHEV models use the GEA platform.
 The Xingyuan (sold in some markets as the EX2) is the volume entry-level EV on that architecture.
 Premium EVs are sold under the Zeekr brand; Galaxy covers the mid-market electric range under the main Geely umbrella.